 The “Self” is greater than the sum of our individual parts, and has qualities that IFS refers to as the 8 C’s:

 With Self as the leader, the parts work together in harmony, leading to an experience of well-being.

 When we experience extreme conditions that Self was not prepared to handle (because our brains & bodies weren’t developed enough at the time), certain parts 1) got burdened by extreme beliefs, thoughts and feelings, 2) took on extreme roles and 3) like parentified children, began to lead the system they were not designed to lead.
 They “took-over” the system and thus became “blended” with Self.
 They took the reigns of the system in their best efforts to help us survive the less than optimal, non-empathic environment.
 In so doing, we became Parts-Led.
 And this was necessary at the time – in order to survive that non-empathic environment.
 Our Parts did the very best they could to protect us and keep us safe.
 And we can thank them sincerely for that.
 They have been working very hard on our behalf.
 They really do deserve and benefits from our recognition.

-When we are Parts-Led, it means that some parts are overfunctioning from their natural state (Protectors) and some parts are underfunctioning from their natural state (Exiles), and the system is not working harmoniously.
+When we are Parts-Led, it means that some parts are overfunctioning from their natural state and some parts are under-functioning from their natural state, so the system is not working harmoniously.
 Overfunctioning parts can become extreme and are thus often in conflict other parts in what we call “polarizations”.
-It also means that we do not have access to the wisdom, flow and healing potential of the authentic Self, because a part has taken over it – sometimes referred to as emotional hijacking in other models.
+It also means that we do not have access to the wisdom, flow and healing potential of the authentic Self, because a part has taken over it, or “blended” with it – sometimes referred to as emotional hijacking in other models.